thangcest2/kubernetes-learn/README.md

 # kubernetes-learn
-Playground with Kubernetes (k8s) in Docker Desktop and real account
+Playground with Kubernetes (k8s) in Docker Desktop and real GCP account

 ## Kubernetes cluster in docker-desktop
 Basically, after installing docker, we go to Docker Desktop settings and enable kubernetes there